WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/thursday.md

   Write down the answers on a worksheet!

 ### ~ Lunch ~

 ### Putting a website on the internet

-* Select: Your file from Monday vs The file you are working on today!
+* Select: Your file from Monday vs Any file you are working on today!

 * [Create a GitHub account](github_account_instructions.md)

-* Follow these [instructions for uploading your files to the internet](instructions.md) -- work together and let an instructor know if you run into any problems!
+* Follow these [instructions for uploading your files to the internet](uploading_instructions.md) -- work together and let an instructor know if you run into any problems!

 ### Wrap-up & demo discussion